PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/index.md

 kind create cluster --name gatekeepercluster
 ```

-After the cluster has been created, we can now deploy gatekeeper.
+We can now deploy gatekeeper into this cluster now that it has been created.

 ## Deploy Gatekeeper

-Gatekeeper can be installed into your cluster by directly applying the manifest or by using a helm package.
+Gatekeeper can be installed into your cluster by directly applying a manifest or by using a helm package.
 The installation details are listed [here](https://open-policy-agent.github.io/gatekeeper/website/docs/install/)).
 While I do not advocate using manifest files directly from online sources, we can safely do so for this blog post.
 I am installing version 3.7 of gatekeeper into the cluster using the manifest.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/release-3.7/deploy/gatekeeper.yaml
 ```

-This command produces the output below.
+This command produces the output below.It confirms that the necessary CRD's, mutating/validating webhooks, and admission controllers have been created.

 ```shell
 namespace/gatekeeper-system created